PopicLab/insilicoSV/README.md

 ### Example 4 - Placing events at known repetitive element intervals
-To augment a randomized simulation of events onto an input reference, the user can include in the simulation config file the path to a .bed file containing repetitive element intervals (e.g., RepeatMasker events).
+To augment a randomized simulation of events onto an input reference, the user can include in the simulation config file the path to a .bed file containing known element intervals (e.g., known repetitive elements taken from RepeatMasker).
 In addition to providing the path to the relevant .bed file(s), the user will also need to specify how many of each event type they wish to be placed at events from the .bed file.
 An example config with these inputs is:
 ```yaml
 sim_settings:
     max_tries: 200